codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles/mount-volumes-in-composition-step.md

 ---
-title:
+title: "How To: Mount volumes in a composition step where source is inside the Codefresh Volume"
 description:
 group: troubleshooting
 sub-group: kb-articles
 toc: true
 kb: true
 common: false
-categories: []
+categories: [Pipelines]
 support-reviewed: 2023-04-18 LG
 ---

-# How To: Mount volumes in a composition step where source is inside the
-Codefresh Volume

-#

 ## Overview